f4exb/sdrangel/plugins/feature/morsedecoder/readme.md

 <h2>Introduction</h2>

 This feature plugin can be used to decode Morse (CW) transmissions.
-It is based on a slightly modified decoding library called [GGMorse](https://github.com/f4exb/ggmorse).
+It is based on a decoding library called [GGMorse](https://github.com/ggerganov/ggmorse.git).
 You must compile and install this library to build this plugin.
 The GGMorse installation folder is specified as `-DGGMORSE_DIR` on the cmake command line.

 This plugin uses the demodulated audio of some Rx channel plugins.